8 February, 2023

 I have just come back from running a 1/2 marathon in Greenland - the biggest and most extreme event I have ever taken part in.
 This Arctic adventure has definitely left me with a fire in soul for more adventures.

-This year I will be walking in the Lake District, hiking around the Isle of Wight and organising a mega sea swim for over 500 "mermaids" to celebrate International Women's Day.
+This year I am off trekking in Peru, visiting the Amazon Rainforest, hiking around the Isle of Wight and organising a mega sea swim for over 500 "mermaids" to celebrate International Women's Day.

-When I am not on an adventure I am working with my beautiful VW Camper Van called Daisy on photo shoots.
+When I am not on an adventure I am working with my beautiful VW Camper Van called Daisy on photo shoots - if you want you or your business to stand out from the crowd then its time to book a branding shoot with Daisy.

 Nicky Chisholm aka #PinkNicky